marlass/styleway/README.md

 # Styleway

 Styleway is a tool for creating style guides.
-It is in early development stage.
-Come for more mature stage in few weeks (most work should be done before 31.09.2017).

-## Planned functionalities

-- Ability to generate styleguide from source files stylesheets
-- Control panel to edit guide from the web app
-- Uploading needed assets for code snippets
-- Versioning of styleguide
-- Easy installation and upgrades with Docker based containers

 ## Architecture